CybersecGM/Conducting-a-Security-Audit/README.md

 This project involved a comprehensive cybersecurity assessment for the fictional company, ***Botium Toys***.
 The primary goal was to analyze their existing security posture, identify vulnerabilities, and recommend actionable steps for improvement, particularly concerning their handling of sensitive data and compliance requirements.

+Security Audit check and summary is in [Controls and compliance checklist - Gilberth Manrique]()

 ## Process & Methodology:

 **-Initial Assessment:** Reviewed Botium Toys' risk assessment report and utilized a security controls guide to complete a compliance and controls checklist.
 This helped to clearly identify existing security measures and significant gaps.